Supreme Court hears affirmative action arguments

 "I think it's a shame that the university looks at minority students and basically tells them that they are inferior and need these points to be accepted," Gratz said.

-"I have a lot of experience I could have brought to that class," she said.
-She acknowledges people from every race encounter disadvantages, but says discrimination is wrong, whatever the reason.
-Both women attended the court arguments.
+"I have a lot of experience I could have brought to that class," Grutter told CNN in a 1999 interview.
+She acknowledged people from every race encounter disadvantages, but said discrimination is wrong, whatever the reason.

-The University of Michigan has had its admission policy in place for over a decade.
-Officials proudly argue all students benefit, as does society at large.
+The University of Michigan has had its admission policy in place for more than a decade.
+And officials proudly argue all students benefit, as does society at large.

-Affirmative action programs originally were created to correct racial and cultural discrimination, dating from the days of slavery and public segregation.
-But many advocates on the issue agree the initiatives have proven controversial, and enforcement has been often been applied in a random and confusing way.
+Affirmative action programs were originally created to correct racial and cultural discrimination, dating from the days of slavery and public segregation.
+But many advocates on the issue agree the initiatives have proven controversial, and some say enforcement often has been applied in a random and confusing way.

-One reason is the Supreme Court's ambiguous ruling in the 1978 Bakke case, the last time court addressed affirmative action in public universities.
-The court at the time ruled that the University of California at Davis could not hold a set number of places for minorities.
+One reason: the Supreme Court's ambiguous ruling in the 1978 Bakke case, the last time Court addressed affirmative action in public universities.
+The Court at the time ruled the University of California at Davis could not hold a quota of places for minorities.
+(Regents v.
+Bakke)

 The cases are Grutter v.
-Bollinger (case number 02-0241) involving the University of Michigan's law school; and Gratz v.
-Bollinger (02-0516) involving the undergraduate program.
+Bollinger, Case No. 02-0241, which involves the University of Michigan's law school, and Gratz v.
+Bollinger, Case No. 02-0516, involving the undergraduate program.